Kenny Rocha

-Kenny Rocha Santos (born 3 January 2000) is a Cape Verdean professional footballer who plays as a midfielder for French club Rouen.
+Kenny Rocha Santos (born 3 January 2000) is a Cape Verdean professional footballer who plays as a midfielder.

 Club career

 Saint-Étienne

 Rocha made his debut for Saint-Étienne on 1 February 2017 against Auxerre, replacing Kévin Monnet-Paquet in the 78th minute of a 3–0 away loss in the Coupe de France.

 Nancy

 In July 2019, Rocha signed for Nancy.
 He made his debut for the club in a 1–1 draw against Valenciennes on 2 August.
 His first goal came in a 2–1 away loss to Caen on 7 November 2020.

 International career

-He was named in the roster for the 2021 Africa cup of nations when the team reached the round of 16.
+Rocha was named to Cape Verde's squad for the 2021 Africa Cup of Nations, where the team reached the round of 16.